From Lawn to Easy-Care Wildflowers — 5 Steps to Success

 A big lawn isn't just a hassle to maintain, it's expensive, too.
-Mowing, fertilizing, weeding and watering all take time and money.
+Mowing, fertilizing, weeding, and watering all take time and money.
 And lawns aren't very friendly to the environment, either.
 Mowing burns gasoline and spews fumes; pesticide and fertilizer runoff pollutes waterways, and frequent watering consumes a huge amount of this precious resource.
 A wildflower meadow, on the other hand, needs no fertilizing, little or no supplemental water and just a once-a-year mowing.
-Replacing some or all of your lawn with a wildflower meadow just makes sense.
+Replacing some or all of your lawn with a wildflower meadow is a great alternative.

 Establishing a wildflower meadow isn't difficult.
 It does, however, take some planning and preparation.
 Here are guidelines for getting your planting off to a strong start.